 Other price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
 The Foundation is exposed to this risk through its equity holdings within its investment portfolio.
-Price risk is managed by the investment manager by diversifying the portfolio and monitoring the concentration of risk for equity and debt securities.
+The Foundation manages other price risk through diversification as set out in its Investment Policy.
+In addition, assets and markets are monitored regularly.